Life at Smith

 Yes.
 It will be delivered to the houses as we receive it.
-The Office of Summer Programs is not responsible for any lost mail nor the tracking of mail.
+The Office of Precollege Programs is not responsible for any lost mail nor the tracking of mail.
 We will not assist in the sending of mail or returning of packages.
 Please keep in mind that all mail is delivered first to a central processing center so there will be an extra two to three days added to your expected time of delivery.

 People may send mail to: